-Ezekiel 33:15-16 – if a wicked man restores a pledge, pays back what he has stolen, walks by the statutes which ensure life without committing iniquity, he shall sure live; he shall not die.
+Ezekiel 33:15-16 – if a wicked man restores a pledge, pays back what he has stolen, walks by the statutes which ensure a life without committing iniquity, he shall surely live; he shall not die.
 None of his sins that he has committed will be remembered against him.
 He has practiced justice and righteousness; he shall surely live.

 I cling to this promise.
 I’m not trying to work my way back to Heaven.
-Instead I live in light of Heaven, trying to bear fruit in keeping with repentance (Matthew 3:8, Acts 26:20c).
+Instead, I live in light of Heaven, trying to bear fruit in keeping with repentance (Matthew 3:8, Acts 26:20c).
 Of course, I still fail and sin.
 Now though, my faithfulness is defined by how I respond to that sin: recognize it, confess it, forsake it, make amends and accept forgiveness for it, then find freedom from it.

 Where I Go from Here